Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Non-traded BDCs like BCRED are often marketed for their income potential, but they come with significant risks that may not be suitable for many investors:

-• High Commissions and Fees – These products often carry upfront commissions of up to 10%, reducing potential returns.
+• High Commissions and Fees – These products often carry upfront commissions of up to 10%, reducing potential returns from the outset.

-• Valuation Concerns – NAVs are based on internal assessments rather than market prices.
+• Valuation Concerns – NAVs are based on internal assessments rather than market prices, making it difficult for investors to gauge true value.

-• Distribution Cuts – Cash flow and distribution rates can fluctuate, reducing income for investors.
+• Distribution Cuts – Cash flow and distribution rates can fluctuate or be reduced, as BCRED has now demonstrated twice in under a year.

 Because of these factors, many investors do not fully understand the risks until after their capital has been tied up for years.